ABISprotocol/ImmortalCode/README.md

 (Initial commit below describes partial rough draft of readme)

+(The project author is open to persons interested in becoming collaborators)

 The following concept takes into account initial PCR (Polymerase Chain Reaction) technologies and techniques as originally refined and broadly adopted in the late 1990s.
 The PCR techniques below are summarized and do not constitute a complete procedure.